 Coordinating study personnel and data collection across three sites in opposite corners of the country required superb attention to detail.
 With their epidemiologic and biostatistical expertise, staff from the BERD unit provided much-needed support to the clinical team for “monitoring data collection and making sure that the data were of the quality needed for the analysis,” Nguyen explained.

 With the data collection and blood analysis complete, Nguyen set about analyzing the data.
-The results revealed that one in 66 females and one in 112 males carried the gray zone expansion.
-The premutation occurred in one in 209 females and one in 430 males.
+The results revealed that 1 in 66 females and 1 in 112 males carried the gray zone expansion.
+The premutation occurred in 1 in 209 females and 1 in 430 males.
 The data set was too small to detect the prevalence of the full mutation in the general population, but the study’s findings on the premutation and gray zone carriers add important new information to the FXS knowledge base.